GuruXL/SkaterXL-XLWeather/README.md

-# SkaterXL-XLWeather
+# SkaterXL-XLWeather For XL 1.2.2.8
-Adds day/night cycle, skybox options, weather visual effects, and other enviromental options to SkaterXL.
+Adds day/night cycle, skybox options, weather visual effects, and other environmental options to Skater XL.